CodiumTeam/docker-training/exercise-12/jenkins/README.md

 ### Complete the test stage

 For the test stage you are going to do a very simplistic scenario.
-You will start the application doing a `docker-compose up -d` and request the page using `curl -s http://docker:8000` and verify that it returns the message *Hello from the MongoDB client!*
+You will start the application doing a `docker compose up -d` and request the page using `curl -s http://docker:8000` and verify that it returns the message *Hello from the MongoDB client!*

 Hints:
 - In the curl command we are running against `http://docker:8000` because this is running inside the docker service, but the script is running from the Jenkins server.
 - You can compare strings in a Linux sh shell doing `[ "string1" = "string1" ]`
 - To execute the curl command use ` character the beginning and the end of the command.

-Finally, as well as doing `docker-compose up -d` you also want to do `docker-compose down` to clean up.
+Finally, as well as doing `docker compose up -d` you also want to do `docker compose down` to clean up.
 To do this use:

 ```groovy
     stage('test') {